 Equipment

-The astrophotography equipment category is a useful resource for beginners that want a better understanding of the gear needed for astrophotography.
+The astrophotography equipment category is a useful resource for beginners who want a better understanding of the gear needed for astrophotography.

 The type of astrophotography equipment needed for each area of interest can change dramatically, but in general, a tracking mount, a camera, and a telescope/camera lens are the bare minimum.